Edison NJ Certain Persons Charges Defense Lawyer

 N.J.S.A.
 2C:39-7b Certain Persons Not to Have Weapons in New Jersey

+The crime of Certain Persons refers to a category of individuals, whom either from a previous felony conviction or mental disorder, are not allowed to legally possess weapons or firearms in New Jersey.
 The conviction of any of the following offenses causes this section to become effective: aggravated assault, arson, burglary, escape, extortion, homicide, kidnapping, robbery, aggravated sexual assault or sexual assault, bias intimidation, endangering the welfare of a child, possession of a prohibited weapon or prohibited device or the offense of possession of a weapon for an unlawful purpose or the offense of manufacture, transport disposition and defacement of weapons, or conviction of unlawful use or possession or sale of a controlled dangerous substance (excluding a disorderly or petty disorderly substance offense).
 The conviction does not have to be in New Jersey; in fact, our state counts convictions from any state, territory, commonwealth or other jurisdiction of the United States or any country of the world in a court of competent jurisdiction of a crime which in that jurisdiction is comparable to one of the enumerated offenses.

 Certain Person for Mental Disorder vs. Convicted Felon